Is Your Favorite Player Overperforming? How to Spot Regression in Baseball

 You don't need to cross-reference three websites and calculate the gap yourself.
 Open the player page, scroll to Expected vs Actual, and you'll know in two seconds whether the production is real.
 You can also sort by xNUT on the stats leaderboard to scan the entire league for the biggest gaps.

 This isn't just a hitting thing.
-Pitchers are arguably more susceptible to luck in small samples.
-A starter can post a 1.80 ERA through four starts because every fly ball died at the warning track and his defense turned three double plays per game.
+Pitchers are arguably more susceptible to variance in small samples.
+A starter can post a 1.80 ERA through four starts because every fly ball died at the warning track and batted balls kept finding gloves.
 But if his FIP is 3.90, you know the real story.
 The results are flattering him.

 For pitchers, the key gaps to watch are ERA vs FIPand NUT vs xNUT.
 A pitcher whose ERA is a full run below his FIP is almost certainly going to see that ERA climb.
-The strikeouts, walks, and home runs don't lie β they're the outcomes pitchers actually control.
-Everything else involves a lot of luck.
+The strikeouts, walks, and home runs don't lie — they're the outcomes pitchers actually control.
+Everything else involves a lot of variance.

 The reverse applies too.
-A pitcher with a 4.50 ERA and a 3.00 FIP is getting murdered by bad luck on balls in play.
-His defense is letting him down, or he's stranding fewer runners than expected.
+A pitcher with a 4.50 ERA and a 3.00 FIP is underperforming his skill level — balls in play are finding holes, or he's stranding fewer runners than expected.
 That's a buy-low candidate if you've ever seen one.

-The Positive Side: Unlucky Players About to Break Out
+The Positive Side: Underperformers About to Break Out

 These positive regression candidates are the most valuable finds in baseball analytics.
 By the time a slumping hitter with great underlying numbers starts hitting .300 again, everyone will notice.
 The window to act is now, while the stat line looks ugly and your leaguemates think he's washed.